bxparks/tzplus/README.md

 1. `$ git push`
 1. Go to https://github.com/bxparks/tzplus
     * Create a new release with new tag of the form `{tzversion}.N`
+1. `$ git pull` to retrieve new tag created by GitHub

 <a name="AlternativesConsidered"></a>
 ## Alternatives Considered